minetest/minetest/doc/README.txt

 		  project.
 	If using MinGW:
-		- Using the command line, browse to the build directory and run 'make'
+		- Using the command line, browse to the build directory and run 'make' (or mingw32-make or whatever it happens to be)
 		- You should now have a working game with the executable in DIR/minetest/bin/minetest.exe